-Tim Brewer is a science teacher and science chair at St. Georges High School, in the New Castle County Vocational Technical School District.
-He has been there since the school opened its doors in 2002, playing a critical role in the creation of the school’s science program.
+Tim Brewer is an instructional technology coach at Hodgson Vocational and Technical High School, in the New Castle County Vocational Technical School District.
+Prior, he was a science teacher at St. Georges Technical High School and had been there since the school opened its doors in 2002, playing a critical role in the creation of the school’s science program.
 In addition to his responsibilities at St. Georges, he is an adjunct faculty member of Wilmington University, where he teaches online and face-to-face hybrid undergraduate and graduate courses in all areas of science.
 He is also a 2013-14 and 2014-15 Rodel Teacher Council Member.
-Tim has a Bachelor of Science degree in Earth and Space Science from West Chester University, a Master of Education degree in School Leadership and Instruction from Wilmington University, and is currently pursuing a Doctorate in Education degree in Higher Education Teaching and Learning from Agrosy University.
+Tim has a Bachelor of Science degree in Earth and Space Science from West Chester University, a Master of Education degree in School Leadership and Instruction from Wilmington University, and a Doctorate in Education degree in Higher Education Teaching and Learning from Agrosy University.

 Principal, The Buccini/Pollin Group